ljverni/azure_pipelines/readme.md

 Python and DBT jobs are run by bash scripts, scheduled in Crontab.

 ## CI/CD:
 The CI step runs tests (PyTest) and lint checks.
-CD was initially condigured to push changes to Prod VM via GitHub Actions.
+CD was initially set to push changes to Prod VM via GitHub Actions.
 This has been deprecated and replaced by an Azure DevOps pipeline that creates Docker images and pushes them to a Container Registry.

 ## Next steps:
 Orchestrate ETL via Kubernetes and Apache Airflow.